laminas/laminas-diactoros/docs/book/v2/server-request-filters.md

 - `X-Forwarded-Port`: the original port included in the `Host` header value.
 - `X-Forwarded-Proto`: the original URI scheme used to make the request (e.g., "http" or "https").

-`Laminas\Diactoros\ServerRequestFilter\LegacyXForwardedHeaderFilter` provides mechanisms for accepting these headers and using them to modify the URI composed in the request instance to match the original request.
+`Laminas\Diactoros\ServerRequestFilter\XForwardedHeaderFilter` provides mechanisms for accepting these headers and using them to modify the URI composed in the request instance to match the original request.
 These methods are:

 - `trustAny(): void`: when this method is called, the filter will trust requests from any origin, and use any of the above headers to modify the URI instance.
-- `trustProxies(string|string[] $proxies, string[] $trustedHeaders = LegacyXForwardedHeaderFilter::X_FORWARDED_HEADERS): void`: when this method is called, only requests originating from the trusted proxy/ies will be considered, as well as only the headers specified.
+- `trustProxies(string|string[] $proxies, string[] $trustedHeaders = XForwardedHeaderFilter::X_FORWARDED_HEADERS): void`: when this method is called, only requests originating from the trusted proxy/ies will be considered, as well as only the headers specified.

 Order of operations matters when configuring the instance.
 If `trustAny()` is called after `trustProxies()`, the filter will trust any request.